Shakopee Mdewakanton Sioux Community: History

-Chief Sakpe
+Chief Ṡaḳpe

-Chief Sakpe (Shock-pay), which means "number six" in the Dakota language, was the name of a line of chiefs of a village in this area.
+Chief Ṡaḳpe (Shock-pay), which means "number six" in the Dakota language, was the name of a line of chiefs of a village in this area.
 The city of Shakopee later developed near this site and was named for the chiefs.
-Chief Sakpe I received the name "Sakpe" because one of his ancestors was the sixth in a set of sextuplets.
-Chief Sakpe II (died 1860) signed the 1851 Treaties with the United States on behalf of the Dakota at Traverse Des Sioux and Mendota; he traveled to Washington, DC to sign the 1858 Treaty on behalf of the Dakota.
+Chief Sakpe I received the name "Ṡaḳpe" because one of his ancestors was the sixth in a set of sextuplets.
+Chief Ṡaḳpe II (died 1860) signed the 1851 Treaties with the United States on behalf of the Dakota at Traverse Des Sioux and Mendota; he traveled to Washington, DC to sign the 1858 Treaty on behalf of the Dakota.

-Chief Sakpe III (1811–1865) was a leader during the U.S.–Dakota War of 1862.
-When the Dakota people were exiled after the war, Sakpe fled to Canada.
+Chief Ṡaḳpe III (1811–1865) was a leader during the U.S.–Dakota War of 1862.
+When the Dakota people were exiled after the war, Ṡaḳpe fled to Canada.
 Later he was turned over to U.S. forces.
 Reportedly as he was preparing to be hanged on November 11, 1865, he heard a train whistle and said, "As the white man comes in, the Indian goes out."